Kirigami Spider Web

 - Fold this isosceles triangle in half one more time to form a right angle triangle.

 - Cut slots into the triangle leaving the backbone (straight edge) of the triangle intact.
-In diagram below, cut from right to left, leaving left margin intact.
+In the diagram below, cut from right to left, leaving left margin intact.

 - Unfold to see a spider web.